pingcap/docs-cn/sql-statements/sql-statement-explain.md

 >
 > When you use the MySQL client to connect to TiDB, to read the output result in a clearer way without line wrapping, you can use the `pager less -S` command.
 Then, after the `EXPLAIN` result is output, you can press the right arrow <kbd>→</kbd> button on your keyboard to horizontally scroll through the output.

+> **Note:**
+>
+> In the returned execution plan, for all probe-side child nodes of `IndexJoin` and `Apply` operators, the meaning of `estRows` since v6.4.0 is different from that before v6.4.0.
+You can find details in [TiDB Query Execution Plan Overview](/explain-overview.md#understand-explain-output).

 Currently, `EXPLAIN` in TiDB outputs 5 columns: `id`, `estRows`, `task`, `access object`, `operator info`.
 Each operator in the execution plan is described by these attributes, with each row in the `EXPLAIN` output describing an operator.
 The description of each attribute is as follows:

 | Attribute name          | Description |